EhsanR47/SFS/README.md

 # SFS
-Implement the SFS using wrapper method to find best subset Of features.
+Implement the SFS using wrapper method to find the best subset Of features.